About 30% club Brazil

 |Tozzini Freire Teixeira e Silva Advogados||Maria Elisa Verri||Partner||Brazil|

-The purpose of the Investors Group is to help coordinate the investment community’s approach to gender diversity.
+The purpose of the Activate Committee is to help coordinate the investment community’s approach to gender diversity.
 In particular, to explain the investment case for more diverse boards; to encourage all investors to engage on the issue of board diversity with chairs and management teams and to consider diversity when voting on the appointment and re-election of board members.

 As asset owners and asset managers we are responsible for the stewardship of the investments we make on behalf of our members and clients.
 Part of that responsibility includes the assessment of the boards and senior management teams of our investee companies.